CMA vs CPA: the difference between CPA and CMA

 Once you have achieved either certification, you aren’t done with education!
 Both certifications have annual minimum continuing professional education requirements (CPE).
 These requirements can be satisfied in many ways – seminars, online courses, self-study courses, etc. Many firms even have in-house training available or will cover the cost of your CPE.
 Some CPE is also offered by many state accounting societies as a part of the membership.
 There are also many free and low-cost online webinars offered by various providers.
 CPE requirements vary from state to state; however, generally, CPAs need 40 hours of CPE per year and CMAs need 30 hours per year.
 Both CMAs and CPAs have an annual ethics requirement for their CPE as well (2 hours for CMAs, CPA ethics requirements vary by state).

-When considering an accounting CMA vs CPA certification, the biggest hurdle to acquiring either (or both) will be the exam.
+When considering an accounting CMA vs CPA license, the biggest hurdle to acquiring either (or both) will be the exam.
 The content of each set of exams is well-documented by each examining body (the IMA for CMAs and the AICPA for CPAs).
 Although the CMA vs CPA exam difficulty is subjective, some of the main differences between CPA and CMA are the exam formats and requirements.
 Let’s take a look at the difference between CPA and CMA exam structures.

 The CMA exam is a two-part exam covering 12 competencies that are detailed in the exam’s content specification outline: